 5. Pitch Your Offer And Align Your Form's Length To Your Offer

-Give an excellent reason to visitors about sharing their information with you.
+Give an excellent reason to visitors to share their information with you.
 If your offers aren’t valuable, visitors won’t fill up your form.

 Once your headlines have caught the user’s attention, make tempting offers.
 Your offers should be so appealing that visitors have no choice but to click the CTA.

 You offer a 5% discount code to your visitor.
-And in return, you ask for a lot of information.
-Like his name, age, address, email, occupation, birth date, and etc.
+In return, you ask for a lot of information like his name, age, address, email, occupation, birth date, etc.

 Do you think the visitor will enter so much of his information for a 5% discount?
 I don’t think so…